web-platform-tests/rfcs/rfcs/interop_2023.md

 ## Details

 The Interop 2022 [repo](https://github.com/web-platform-tests/interop-2022) and [team](https://github.com/orgs/web-platform-tests/teams/interop-2022) will be renamed to omit the year and used for this effort as well.
+Proposals from different years will be distinguished by labels or milestones.

 ### Timeline